Skip to main content

 Integrating Threat Intelligence

-Check your Wazuh alerts; the alert should show detection details, including the number of engines that flagged the file and links to VirusTotal.
+Check the Wazuh Dashboard — you should see Rule ID 87105 fire, showing detection details including the number of engines that flagged the file and a link to VirusTotal.

 Automating the Response

 The Active Response feature in Wazuh enables automated actions based on alerts, providing real-time cybersecurity defenses beyond simple notifications.
-We'll create a script to delete malicious files.
+We'll create a script on the agent to delete malicious files.

-First, install jq, which is required for the script:
+First, install jq, which is required for the script to parse JSON:

 apt install jq

-Next, navigate to the active response scripts directory and create remove-threat.sh with the provided script, then set the correct permissions:
+Next, navigate to the Active Response scripts directory and create the script:

 cd /var/ossec/active-response/bin